chrispanag/ebony/README.md

 bot.addModule(botModule);

+bot.start({
-bot.start(3000); // You can substitute "3000" with the PORT of your choice.
+    port: 3000 // You can substitute "3000" with the PORT of your choice.
+});
 ```

 ### Channel Adapters